Yandex Cloud

 You can delete a host from a PostgreSQL cluster as long as it is not the only host in the cluster.
 In order to replace a sole host, you must first create a new host and then delete the old one.

-If you are deleting the master host, Managed Service for PostgreSQL will automatically promote the highest priority replica to master.
+If you delete the master host, Managed Service for PostgreSQL will automatically promote the highest priority replica to master.

 Management console